Does the Fossil Fuel Industry Support Geoengineering?

 Geoengineering is controversial in the climate change community, and understandably so.
-Proposed interventions like negative emissions technologies (a.k.a. carbon dioxide removal) and solar geoengineering (a.k.a. solar radiation management or SRM) involve large-scale intervention in the climate system that could have adverse physical or social impacts.
+Proposed interventions like negative emissions technologies (a.k.a. carbon dioxide removal) and solar geoengineering (a.k.a. solar radiation management or SRM) — which some writers group together as “geoengineering” — involve large-scale intervention in the climate system that could have adverse physical or social impacts.
 At the same time, some geoengineering methods could substantially reduce climate change.

 Its reluctant “supporters” are despondent environmentalists who are concerned about climate change and believe that abatement of greenhouse gas emissions might not be enough.
 Some environmental groups — such as Environmental Defense Fund, the Union of Concerned Scientists [PDF], and the Natural Resources Defense Council — support geoengineering research, with appropriate caution.
 Nevertheless, its backers consistently say that abatement (and adaptation) must remain the primary responses.
 For example, in a highly influential essay on solar geoengineering, Nobel Laureate Paul Crutzen wrote, “Reductions in CO2 and other greenhouse gas emissions are clearly the main priorities.”

 Some critiques of geoengineering are based on muddy thinking, confirmation bias, and false claims.
 As I co-wrote a few years ago, one of the most persistent yet repeated falsehoods is that geoengineering is the project of right wing or fossil fuel interests.
 Granted, a few conservatives have over the years asserted that it is the preferred response to climate change, but there are likewise plenty other conservatives who dismiss solar geoengineering as “batshit crazy… smoke and mirrors” and a “bad idea,” and conclude that “It would be a grave error to… engage in geo-engineering experiments with the only planet we have.”